Kasautii Zindagii Kay (2001 TV series): Development

 Ekta Kapoor stated that Anurag was named after her director friend, while Prerna was named after the daughter of her father's friend, actor Prem Chopra.

-The series was primarily filmed on sets at Killick Nixon Studio, set number 7B in Mumbai.
+The series was primarily filmed on sets at Balaji House.
+In 2003 sets shifted into Sankraman Studio set number 11A and after leaps in 2007 shifted into Killick Nixon Studio, set number 7B in Mumbai.

 In early 2003, a special sequence was shot in Australia.

 In October 2003, the series featured a crossover episode with Des Mein Niklla Hoga Chand, adding a unique twist to the storyline.

 In 2005, several episodes of the series (Episodes 708 to 721) were filmed in Singapore and Malaysia, adding an international flavor to the narrative due to the show's popularity in those countries.

 In 2007, Cezanne Khan, who portrayed Anurag Basu, was replaced by Hiten Tejwani in the series.

 Cancellation

 In November 2007, it was confirmed that Kasautii Zindagii Kay would go off-air in January 2008.
 However, the series eventually ended on 28 February 2008.
 Speaking about the conclusion of the show, Kapoor stated, "I won't deny that the TRPs of Kasautii Zindagii Kay had gone down quite a bit, and moreover, I didn't have a story to tell."